tibbben/indigenous-cartography/course_description.md

 -   Hidalgo, Alex.
 (2019). *Trail of Footprints: A History of Indigenous Maps from Viceregal Mexico.* Austin: University of Texas Press.
 -   Taylor, Anne, Gadsen, David, Kerski, Joseph J., & Guglielmo, Heather (Eds.).
 (2012).
 Tribal GIS: Supporting Native American Decision Making.
 Redlands, CA: ESRI Press.

-Note that all secondary text/map materials will be made available through the University of Miami Libraries course reserves or will be posted online using Blackboard.
+Note that all secondary text/map materials will be made available through the University of Miami Libraries course reserves or will be posted online using Blackboard in the course documents section.

 ### Measurable Learning Outcomes:
 Upon completion of the course the students will be able to: